Beach Party: Production

 Funicello says she had constant pressure during the film to show her navel.
 She refused and later argued she felt audiences responded positively to her character because they could sense her determination.

 Although Mickey Dora was Bob Cummings' stunt surfer for long-shots, Cummings was already a competent surfer himself by the time he starred in Beach Party as the ungainly Professor.
 Films of him surfing in Hawaii on the Ken Murray's Hollywood television show feature a muscular young Bob cruising along comfortably on an old style long board.

 William Asher had directed Robert Cummings earlier in his career but says during Beach Party he noticed the actor "had changed".
 Asher attributed this later to Cummings' addiction to methamphetamine (although he was unaware of this during the shoot.)

-Contrary to the popular opinion that Annette Funicello was not allowed to be seen in a bikini bathing suit in these films for AIP (or that she was not even allowed to wear a two-piece suit or show her navel), Funicello does indeed wear a pink two-piece in this very first film, shows her navel in a two-piece in Muscle Beach Party, and wears a bikini in Bikini Beach.

 In one of the first instances of film cross-selling, AIP took advantage of the target demographic of this film to promote another in a different genre, when at the very end of the credits – after giving "A Special thanks" to Vincent Price for appearing as Big Daddy – the title reads "Soon to be seen in Edgar Allan Poe's Haunted Palace, an AIP horror film that would be released on August 28, 1963 – just weeks after the release of Beach Party.
 Price's line, "The Pit… Bring me my pendulum, kiddies, I feel like swinging…", is a jocular reference to AIP's 1961 Price vehicle, The Pit and the Pendulum, directed by Roger Corman.